unlock-protocol/unlock/unlock-protocol-com/blog/the-graph-blog-post.md

 image: /images/blog/the-graph-blog-post/thegraphlogo.png
 ---

-We've started using [The Graph](https://thegraph.com/) to provide us with a faster way of iterating on user facing ideas; leveraging the ability to utilized aggregated on chain data.
+We've started using [The Graph](https://thegraph.com/) to provide us with a faster way of iterating on user facing ideas; leveraging the ability to utilize aggregated on chain data.

 Earlier this month while hacking on a proof of concept, we realized that we couldn't reasonably bring the feature to market without an aggregation layer.